tashbalrai/tashbalrai.github.io/es2017/setsmaps.md

 console.log(map.get('key1')); // value1
 ```

-Map constructor accepts an array of arrays with key-value pair. each nested array contains exactly two values. first as key and second as value.
-Array is used to initialize the Map with constructor instead of object because objects keys are coerced to be strings hence eliminates the types information.
+Map constructor accepts an array of arrays with key-value pair e.g. ```[['key1', 'value1'], ['key2', 'value2']]```.
+Each child array contains exactly two values.
+First as key and second as value.
+Array is used to initialize the Map with constructor instead of object because object's keys are coerced to be strings hence eliminates the type information.

 ```set(key, value)``` method can be used to set the values in the map. ```get(key)``` method can be used to get the value.
 If there is no key exists with the one passed into the ```get(key)``` method.
 It will return undefined.